hadrien-toma/gas/web_app/_template/README.md

 ## Usage(s)
 1. Create a new Google Apps Script in a Google Drive's folder of your choice.
-2. Open this newly created file and create and paste the content of all files in the folder `./web_app/_template` of this repository.
+2. Open this newly created file and create/paste the content of all files in the folder `./web_app/_template` of the previous cloned repository.
-3. Remove the initially create file "Code.gs".
+3. Remove the initially created file "Code.gs".
 4. Deploy this application as web application.

 ## Repository file system